FEUD: The Giants-Dodgers rivalry as told by the fans

 RELATED: SF Giants vs. Dodgers game postponed due to rain

-She told me about the hardships she and many others experienced during the North Bay fires -- the terror.
+She told me about the hardships she and many others experienced during the North Bay fires.

 Walking toward the ballpark near Lefty O'Doul bridge, I spotted another Giants fan.
 "Hey!
-Can you describe the Dodgers in one word," I asked.
+Can you describe the Dodgers in one word?"

 "Smurfs."